awesome7/XamAR/README.md

 - Also in *AndroidManifest.xml*  find application tag and insert as subelement:
 `<meta-data android:name="com.google.ar.core" android:value="required" />`
 - Connect [supported ARCore Android device](https://developers.google.com/ar/devices) and select it as Debug target
-- You should be able to run the project now

 ### iOS
 Open *AppDelegate* and in overriden *FinishedLaunhcing*  method insert: